Last Updated on April 9, 2022 by Rei Garnet

 Yes, rabbits can eat orange peels.
-But don’t make it a habit, only give it to your rabbit as treats.
+But don’t make it a habit; only give it to your rabbit as a treat.

 Can rabbits eat orange skin?

 Yes, rabbits can eat orange skin.
-But don’t make it a habit, only give it to your rabbit as treats.
+But don’t make it a habit; only give it to your rabbit as a treat.

 Can rabbits eat mandarin oranges?

 Yes, rabbits can eat mandarin oranges in small amounts.
-Just make sure that your rabbit is old enough to be eating treats and make sure that you’re are only giving it to them 1-2 times a week.
+Just make sure that your rabbit is old enough to eat treats and make sure that you’re only giving it to them 1-2 times a week.